all-of-us/raw-data-repository/rest-api/offline/README.md

     a case where the same test was ordered twice and received twice for a participant.
-1.  `report_$DATE_over_24h.csv` Rows where the elapsed time between ordered sample collection and sample receipt confirmation is more than 24 hours.
+1.  `report_$DATE_over_24h.csv` Rows where the elapsed time between ordered sample collection and sample creation is more than 24 hours.
     This may include cases where there is a mismatch in samples ordered/sent and samples received.
 Last 7 days only.
 1.  `report_$DATE_missing.csv` Any case of order and receipt mismatch.
 This may